asumgh/test_Ntech/Task_2_ML/README.md

 1) Install pre trained model from this https://drive.google.com/file/d/1cVNz9MQpnw2X6ecds5L0SYSLMt923YU3/view?usp=sharing
 2) Install process.py
 3) Install packages: numpy (with pip: pip install numpy); pandas (with pip: pip install pandas); opencv-python (with pip: pip install opencv-python)
-4) Put all files in one directory
+4) Put all files in one directory that containes folder with images that need to be classified
 5) Open your Command Line and go to the directory where you placed the files with command "cd name" (name-folders way)
-6) Write "python process.py name_folder" where name_folder - folder in directory with images that need to be classified Wait awhile...
+6) Write "python process.py name_folder" where name_folder - name of folder in directory with images
+Wait awhile...
 After that you will find "process_results.json" with names and classes of each image